Public Libraries Act 1850: Public Libraries Act 1850

 In order to get the bill passed through Parliament, a number of concessions had to be made to its original content.
 The compromises made included limiting the act to boroughs with populations of more than 10,000 where at least two-thirds of local ratepayers had to vote in favour of provision in a local referendum.
-The bill would repeal the Museums Act 1845 and so, in order to continue funding museums of arts and science as well as the new free libraries, local rates could be increased, but by no more than 1/2d per £1.
+The bill would repeal the Museums Act 1845 (8 & 9 Vict. c.
+43) and so, in order to continue funding museums of arts and science as well as the new free libraries, local rates could be increased, but by no more than 1/2d per £1.
 As stated in the bill however, it was only permitted to spend this levy on library and museum buildings and staff but not on purchasing books and other stock.

-Scottish provision
+Scottish and Irish provision

 The Public Libraries Act 1850 initially applied only to England and Wales, but it was extended to Scotland and Ireland by the Public Libraries Act 1853 (16 & 17 Vict. c.
 101).

 The following year the Public Libraries (Scotland) Act 1854 (17 & 18 Vict. c.
 64) granted library authorities the for there to be a poll of ratepayers for the act to be adopted and uptake was instead authorised by a two-thirds majority at a public meeting of those who possessed or occupied a house of £10 annual value.
 This referred to homes that might reasonably be expected to have a net annual rental value of £10 a year or more.
 However, a poll could still be requested by any five voters present.

+The Public Libraries (Ireland) Act 1855 made similar provisions for Ireland.

 In 1855, similar amendments were introduced in England and Wales in the more wide-ranging Public Libraries Act 1855.
 This included provision for the 1d rate and the authority to buy books, newspapers, maps and specimens.
 It also contained the amendment that had already been made in Scotland, that of the two-thirds majority at a public meeting of ratepayers.